Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • In Person Course

-The On Demand Course is Kaplan’s starter, self-paced package and is reasonably priced at right around $800.
+The On Demand Course is Kaplan’s starter, self-paced package and is reasonably priced at just under $900.
 This course includes most of the same materials that you will get with their more expensive options, such as video lectures, practice questions, simulated exams and more, but without any live class work or tutoring.

-The Live Online Course is Kaplan’s go-to, flagship offering and costs in the neighborhood of $1,200.
-This includes everything the On Demand Course does, but with 32 hours of live class sessions in a virtual classroom.
+The Live Online Course is Kaplan’s go-to, flagship offering and costs about $1,300.
+This includes everything the On Demand Course does, but with 24 hours of live class sessions in a virtual classroom.
+While the accountability of live sessions is helpful for staying on track, you can easily make up any missed sessions.

-And for those of you looking for personalized 1:1 instruction, Kaplan also offers a Tutoring + Live Online Course starting at around $2,000.
+And for those of you looking for personalized one-on-one instruction, Kaplan also offers a 10-hour Tutoring + Live Online Course starting at around $2,000.

 Though seemingly expensive, these price points are on par with other high-end LSAT prep companies, and can often be found on sale for less.

-But most importantly, we found them to be right in line with the quality of course that you get.
-But if you are looking for something more budget-friendly, check out our reviews of Magoosh or LSAT Lab.
+Most importantly, we found them to be right in line with the quality of course that you get.
+But if you are looking for something more budget-friendly, check out our review of Magoosh.

 Kaplan LSAT Practice Tests

-Similar to just about every other LSAT prep company out there, Kaplan utilizes LSAC’s LSAT Prep Plus subscription program to get access to all official, past LSATs.
+Similar to just about every other LSAT prep company out there, Kaplan utilizes LSAC’s LawHub subscription program to get access to all official, past LSATs.

 My personal opinion is that this additional personalized recommendation is helpful, but also somewhat overwhelming.